BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 ### Variadic functions
 *Kotlin* provides a special syntax for creating functions with variadic number of arguments.
-It is possible to create a variadic parameter by using the `vararg` keyword in the function signature right before this parameter.
+It is possible to create a variadic parameter by using the `vararg` keyword in the function signature right before this parameter's type.

 ```Kotlin
 fun printElements(vararg elements: Int) {